src-d/guide/developer-community/fix-DCO.md

 # DCO is missing

-If you are reading this then you want to contribute to one of the source{d}'s projects.
-That's awesome and respectful 👍.
-Unfortunately, this also means that you haven't added the "signed-off-by" signature to one or more of your commits in the pull request.
-Before we continue, please read [what is the DCO](https://github.com/probot/dco#how-it-works).
+If you are reading this, then you want to contribute to one of the source{d}'s projects.
+That's awesome and very respectable 👍.
+However, this also means that you probably have not added the "signed-off-by" signature to one or more of your commits in the pull request.

-Now you may have a fair question, why does source{d} enforce the DCO?
-The reason is that your contribution is by default considered your intellectual property in the US.
-This means that you can ask the project maintainer to remove one or several of your contributions in the future.
-This can get very messy once the project becomes big and well-known: imagine that the whole Git history must be rewritten for everybody.
-Thus the DCO is the defence against such cases, you explicitly state that you retain no rights.
+Before we move on, please read [what is the Developer Certificate of Origin (DCO)](https://github.com/probot/dco#how-it-works).

+You may now have a fair question: why does source{d} enforce the DCO?
+There are two key reasons:

+  1. By signing off the contribution, you are certifying it is either your intellectual property or a valid contribution given its respective open source license origin.
+  2. It follows that your contribution is, by default if valid, considered your intellectual property in countries such the United States.
+  So you could ask the project maintainer to remove one (or more) of your contributions in the future.
+  This may get very complicated as the project grows larger and well-known: imagine rewriting the Git history for everybody!

+Thus, the DCO works as a sort of an insurance against such cases.

-This manual should help you to add the "signed-off-by" to your commits in the pull request.
+This manual should help you to add the required `Signed-off-by: Your Name <name@email.com>` to your commits in the pull request.

 ### Option #1 - amend single commit